 iPad mini (2022): Like the Apple TV, Apple rarely shows the iPad mini love.
 Last year's update was the first in two years, and the company could follow a similar pattern in releasing a next-generation model, meaning you might have to wait until 2023.
 Still, with the iPad Air updated earlier this year, the time might be good this year for an update here as well.

 - Likelihood: 50/50.

-MacBook Pro: The current 14- and 16-inch MacBook Pros feature an M1 Pro or M1 Max chip, fresh designs with advanced displays, and more.
-The new laptops will probably be identical to last year's models but include M2 Pro or M2 Max chips inside.
+M2 MacBook Pros: The current 14- and 16-inch MacBook Pros feature an M1 Pro or M1 Max chip, fresh designs with advanced displays, and more.
+Apple is expected to announce new versions of both models that have been upgraded with a new M2 Pro and M2 Max processor, the successors to last year's more powerful chips.

 - Likelihood: Easy money.

 Mac mini M2: Here's another Mac that's likely to get a modest update as it goes from an M1 series chip to an M2.
 Doing so will almost certainly mean the end of the Intel-based model.

 Mac Pro: Along with the Mac mini, this is the only remaining Mac with Intel inside.
 That should end very soon as Apple announces a next-generation model.
 Expected to feature oh-so-powerful versions of the M2, the Mac Pro should take computing to the extreme and have a price tag to match its power.